 The Company and/or Katonah Debt Advisors is a party to employment agreements with Messrs.
 Pearson, Gilpin, Corless, Gilligan and Ms. Simeone.
 Each of Messrs.
-Pearson, Gilpin, Corless and Ms. Simeone receive their salary, bonus, stock awards and benefits pursuant to their employment agreements with the Company.
+Pearson, Gilpin and Corless receive their salary, bonus, stock awards and benefits pursuant to their employment agreements with the Company.
+Ms. Simeone also received her salary, bonus, stock awards and benefits pursuant to her employment agreement with the Company.
 Mr. Gilligan receives his salary, bonus and benefits pursuant to his employment agreement with Katonah Debt Advisors.